 Why Buy a Booster Seat?

 Do not be in a rush to switch to a booster seat, as your child's convertible seat offers more protection thanks to the 5-point harness and overall structure.
 Wait until they reach the maximum height or weight allowed by the convertible car seat manufacturer.
 Children should not transition out of a booster seat until they turn eight, weigh more than 80 lbs, or are taller than 4 feet 9 inches at a minimum.
-As long as they fall within the limits of the booster, it is safer to use the booster than to go without.
-Some boosters in this review can be used up to 110+ lbs and 57"+ tall (or 4'9").
-The Diono has the tallest height limit of 63".
+As long as they fall within the limits of the booster, it is safer to use it than to go without one.
+Some boosters in this review can work up to 110+ lbs and 57"+ tall (or 4'9").
+The Diono Monterey XT has the tallest height limit of 63".
 If your child is taller than most, then they may reach the height limit before the weight (see below).

 Height and Weight Limits